autotelico/autotelico/README.md

 # Hiya!
 I'm Autotelico👋🏻

-🧑🏻‍💻 Front-End Developer
+🧑🏻‍💻 Front-End Developer who can't keep his hands AFK

-🤓 Big enthusiast of all things computer
+🤓 [Top 5%]([url](https://10fastfingers.com/user/3429090/)) fastest typer in the world

 🙏🏻 Could you teach me something new?
 Kindly make a PR in one of my projects!